 Mark and I had been to Bowie to see a game once before, in May, 2009 with our friends Joe and Rob.
 We had an excellent time at the ballgame on that night in 2009.
 Mark and I were hoping for more of the same tonight, and Shannon always enjoys going to the minor league games.
 Tonight, we’d see the Bowie BaySox host the Harrisburg Senators.
 This is level AA minor league ball, in the Eastern League.

 We did indeed have a nice time at the ballpark in Bowie on this night, but there weren’t many other people there to enjoy it with us.
 You may have seen the news headlines this week about blistering hot and humid weather near Washington DC that has left thousands without electricity.
 The people at Bowie tell us that the weather is keeping people away from the ballpark.

-Harrisburg didn’t do much at the plate on this night with the exception of a 3-run homer from their shortstop.
-Unfortunately for Bowie, that 3-run homer was enough as Harrisburg defeated Bowie, 3-2.
+Harrisburg didn’t do much at the plate tonight, with the exception of a 3-run homer from their shortstop.
+That 3-run homer was enough as Harrisburg defeated Bowie, 3-2.
 Box Score

 We saw two players with major league experience in this ballgame, as Taylor Teagarden and Jai Miller both made appearances.
 Miller is struggling mightily this year in the Orioles minor league system, after having an excellent season at AAA in 2011 in Oakland’s system.